Loose Braid Consideration: Vacuum Pump Tightening Method

 - The few inches of braid between the second end clamp and the end of the relaxed hose can be tightened with one or two added screw clamps or cable ties.

-For our distributors, there is a video demonstrating this process accessible once you log in and can be viewed here.
+For customers with access to the protected area of Penflex.com, there is a video demonstrating this process accessible once you log in and can be viewed here.

 To print, please click here.